jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

   + How
 ```

-All right, so what is what?
-What is the operations.
-What is what we
+All right, so what is "what"?
+"What" is the operations.
+"What" is
-want to accomplish.
-We are going to form abstractions by taking
+what we want to accomplish.
+We are going to form abstractions by
-functions and, more particularly, sets of functions, and giving them
+taking functions and, more particularly, sets of functions, and giving
-names.
+them names.
 In particular -- and you are going to use whatever your
 language lets you use.
 If you only have interfaces, you will use
 that.
 If you have protocols or type classes, you will use those.
 All
 those things are in the category of the things you use to make sets of